Exploring the potential

 The Besore area near Threemilstone, Truro was chosen as a promising site to explore for lithium in geothermal waters after reviewing historic mining data for the area, 3D modelling and intensive desk studies.

 Following permissions, preparation at this site for the arrival of the drill rigs began in September 2024.
-Exploration drilling of both boreholes began at this site in November 2024.
+Exploration drilling of both wells began at this site in November 2024 and completed in April 2025.
+Both sites were reinstated shortly after, and are now back to being used as agricultural fields.

 The Mineral Planning Authority at Cornwall Council provided temporary permission for exploration work, under the submission number PA24/05731 and permission was sought from the Environment Agency.
 The landowner and mineral rights owners also provided agreements for this work.